The arbitrage-free Multivariate Mixture Dynamics Model: Consistent single-assets and index volatility smiles: Numerical Results: SCMD vs MVMD

-These results seem to suggest that an option on a weighted arithmetic average of a basket containing only long positions and a spread option do not depend in an extreme way on dependence between the different assets since even models that give different Kendall's tau (See Brigo, Rapisarda and Sridi \cite{working_paper} or Theorem \ref{th:taumd} above) give quite similar prices.
+These results seem to suggest that an option on an arithmetic basket containing only long positions and a spread option are not affected in an extreme way by the dependence between the different assets since even models that give different Kendall's tau give quite similar prices.

+The largest relative difference we find in our pricing examples is for the spread option when $\rho=1$ and $K=1.3$, see Table \ref{call_on_basket_rho1} (last two rows, last column).
+In this case the relative difference between the MVMD price and the SCMD price is about $1.4\%$.
+However the difference for the corresponding Kendall tau's in MVMD and SCMD, as given in Table \ref{kendall_volatilitycons1} (first row, last two columns), is about $9\%$.
+Hence we see that to a large relative difference in the dependence structure corresponds a much smaller relative difference in option prices.

-Because the MVMD and SCMD models give similar numerical results in pricing European Call option on a weighted arithmetic average containing only long positions and European Call Spread option, the MVMD model is the most convenient here since it allows to compute the option price in one single Monte-Carlo step which can then be evaluated rapidly.
+Finally, since the MVMD and SCMD models give similar numerical results in pricing European Call option on a weighted arithmetic average containing only long positions and European Call Spread option, the MVMD model is the most convenient here since it allows to compute the option price in one single Monte-Carlo step which can then be evaluated rapidly.

-In the next section, we will price an European Call option on a weighted {\emph{geometric}} average under the SCMD and MVMD models and investigate if this option is more sensitive to the statistical dependence difference between the two models.
+In the next section, we will price an European Call option on a weighted {\emph{geometric}} average under the SCMD and MVMD models and investigate if this option is more sensitive to the different statistical dependence between the two models.